Office hours 11:00-11:50 MWF or other times by appt.

 BFA Painting, Truman State University

 Rachel Elliott is a studio artist and a writer.
-Her teaching interests include multi-sensory storytelling, teaching through play, and the use of drawing and the creative process in writing composition classes.
+Her teaching interests include multimedia storytelling, teaching through play, and the use of drawing and the creative process in writing composition classes.
 Classes taught include Multimedia Sandbox, Video Editing for Documentaries, and Comics and Zines.

 Drawing from her upbringing in rural Oklahoma, Rachel Elliott's work combines elements of changing natural environments, extreme weather, and getting by in a place where one sometimes feels like a hunted duck.